-Notice of Annual Meeting of Shareholders
+Notice of Annual and Special Meeting of Shareholders

-Notice of Our 2024 Annual Meeting
+Notice of Our 2025 Annual and Special Meeting

-You are invited to attend our 2024 Annual Meeting of Shareholders.
+You are invited to attend our 2025 Annual and Special Meeting of Shareholders.

-When: Thursday, May 2, 2024 at 11:00 a.m.
-(Central time)/12:00 p.m.
-(Eastern time)
+When: Thursday, May 8, 2025 at 11:30 a.m.
+(Eastern time)/10:30 a.m.
+(Central time).

-Where: 100 Osborne Street North, Winnipeg, Manitoba and online by live webcast at web.lumiagm.com/453041420
+Where: 190 Simcoe Street, Toronto, Ontario and online by live webcast at meetings.lumiconnect.com/400-919-159-429

-What the meeting will cover:
+At the meeting, shareholders will be asked to:

-- (1) receiving the financial statements and the auditor's report for the year ended December 31, 2023; - (2) electing directors; - (3) appointing the auditor; - (4) voting on an advisory resolution about our approach to executive compensation; and - (5) transacting any other business properly brought before the meeting.
+- (1) receive the financial statements and the auditor's report for the year ended December 31, 2024; - (2) elect the directors; - (3) appoint the auditor; - (4) consider and vote on a special resolution to amend our articles of incorporation to modernize our common share dividend provision; - (5) consider and vote on an advisory resolution about our approach to executive compensation; - (6) consider and vote on an ordinary resolution approving an amendment to our Stock Option Plan; - (7) consider the shareholder proposal set forth in Schedule "A" to the Management Proxy Circular; and - (8) consider any other business properly brought before the meeting.